Shoko Nakajima: All Elite Wrestling (2019, 2020)

 On July 13, 2019, Nakajima made her debut for All Elite Wrestling (AEW) at Fight for the Fallen where she would team with Bea Priestley to defeat Britt Baker and Riho.
 Nakajima returned to AEW on the February 11, 2020, episode of AEW Dark, being defeated by the AEW Women's World Champion Riho in a non-title match.

 Consejo Mundial de Lucha Libre (2019)

-In November 9, 2019, Nakajima made her Consejo Mundial de Lucha Libre (CMLL) debut in a six-women tag team match with La Jarochita and Sanely losing to Dalys la Caribeña, La Amapola and Reyna Isis.
+On November 9, 2019, Nakajima made her Consejo Mundial de Lucha Libre (CMLL) debut in a six-women tag team match with La Jarochita and Sanely losing to Dalys la Caribeña, La Amapola and Reyna Isis.